NITK Beach: Climate

 Mangaluru has a tropical monsoon climate and is under the direct influence of the Arabian Sea branch of the southwest monsoon.

 Accidents

-This beach is notorious for drowning accidents since 1960's.
-Although reported mainly in local Kannada language newspapers.
-The alluring rocks on the seashore misguides people that sea is not deep, but strong waves and whirlpool can make person drown.
-Also there are no lifeguards here.
+This beach has had many drowning accidents since the 1960's.
+Although reported primarily in local Kannada language newspapers.
+The rocks on the seashore misguide people that it is not deep, but strong waves and whirlpools can make people drown and there are no lifeguards.